 The focus and form my writing has evolved over the decades.
 My writing voice has altered from that of an anguished teenager, to questing young woman, to philosophical (but still questioning) mature woman.
 My first journal was an old bank ledger that my father gave me.
 Now, I write in beautiful, specially selected books – my current favourites are Paperblanks journals, with exquisite covers based on antique designs and thick, creamy paper.
 I always choose unlined pages, so that I can draw, doodle, or write in any direction I choose.

 I have published articles, interviews, short stories and a novella, written a novel, screenplays for film and television, courses and marketing material.
 I do write direct-to-digital (I’m doing it now), but the heart of my writing practice is my journal.
 Writing has been a journey for me.
 I see it as a friend, rather than an end.
-I’ve read a lot of books about writing, and done many writing workshops – even a doctorate.
 A lot has been written about writing techniques, but little about the soul of writing.
-This gap is what led me to create The Writers’ Cauldron, a new group for women to practise and reflect on their writing.
-There will be plenty of information on technique, but also guided meditation, inner work, creative writing exercises and discussion that gets to the heart of how writing works for each one of us, with the opportunity to work on personal projects, whether private or intended for publication.
-Find more information here, or contact me.
+This gap is what led me to create The Writers’ Cauldron, a group for women to practise and reflect on their writing.
+As well as information on technique, there is guided meditation, inner work, creative writing exercises and discussion that gets to the heart of how writing works for each one of us, with the opportunity to work on personal projects, whether private or intended for publication.
+For more information, contact me.

 Tags: 7 Gateways to Inner Wisdom, authentic, counselling, creative, group, inner work, journal, journalling, journey, Michele McCrea, psychotherapy, voice, wellbeing, women, women writers, write, writer, writers, writing